Overview

 Goal

-The Gemelli Hospital, a major private healthcare provider in Italy, partnered with Finsa to enhance its specialized cardiology program, “il percorso valvulopatia.”
-This project aimed to streamline the appointment system and improve the overall admission process for patients referred by regional physicians.
+The Gemelli Hospital, a major private healthcare provider in Italy, partnered with Finsa to enhance its specialized cardiology program, “Il Percorso Valvulopatia.”
+The project aimed to streamline the appointment system and improve the overall admission process for patients referred by regional physicians.

-We aimed to map the end-to-end journey for patients and medical staff, improve communication, and ensure transparency and coordination throughout the application process.
+We set out to map the end-to-end journey for patients and medical staff, improve communication, and ensure greater transparency and coordination throughout the application process.

 Role & Contributions

-Finsa, as the main consulting partner, approached this project from an end-to-end service design perspective—from strategy and research to UX/UI design and development.
+Finsa, as the main consulting partner, approached this project from an end-to-end service design perspective; from research to UX/UI design and development.

-My role evolved throughout the project, starting in the late research phase and continuing through design and development.
-I got involved during the interviews phase, support service definition, prototyping, and shaped the user interface and micro-interactions for the mobile and desktop applications.
-I took care of handoff, testing and refining design and usability.
+My role evolved over the course of the project, starting in the last part of the research phase and continuing through design and development.
+I contributed to the service definition and supported prototyping and testing.
+I shaped the user interface and microinteractions for both mobile and desktop applications, and I handled design handoff, usability testing, and iterative refinement.

 Process & Key insights